Ericsson/dataplanebook/src/threading/threading.rst

    need to be spawned for this lcore.

 .. [#logicalcoreperformance]
-   The performance characterstics may vary wildly.
+   The performance characteristics may vary wildly.

 .. [#noterm]
    Presumably the reason is that the authors assumed that EAL threads